-- 1. A total of 244 hectares of forest stands was thinned in the BITH Critical Habitat Area as per DNRR approval.
-Thinning occurred only after August 10th when nests are inactive by the end of July. - 2.
-In the summer of 2022, 20 ARUs (all from PHP) were deployed in the working forest area south of Cape Breton Highlands National Park.
-Bicknell's were detected at two of these sites.
-Sites were specifically chosen in areas where PCT was planned. - 3.
+- 1. A total of 179 hectares of forest stands were treated with variable retention 10%.
+An additional 162 hectares was commercially thinned.
+Activities occurred only after August 10th when nests are inactive by the end of July. - 2.
+In the summer of 2023, 20 ARUs (all from PHP) were deployed in the working forest area south of Cape Breton Highlands National Park.
+Bicknell's were not detected at any sites. - 3.
 PCT will not be undertaken on blocks where BITH was detected, and commercial (mature tree) harvesting will not occur within 300 metres of stands with recent BITH occurrences between April 5th and August 28th.
 This is all captured in the Section 16.1: Endangered Species Act Agreement on Forest Silviculture, Harvesting and Roads within Bicknell's Thrush Federal Critical Habitat issued by the provincial government to PHP. - 4.
 ARU data will be used to better understand habitat needs of Bicknell's Thrush, so appropriate management decisions can be made regarding forest management. - 5.
 The current population estimate for the Bicknell's Thrush in Canada is between 40,570 and 49,258 birds, and it was previously estimated that approximately 1,200 breed in NB and NS (HELP Report, March 2012). - 6.
 No changes have been made to the special management practices for Bicknell's Thrush as issued by Bird Studies Canada. - 7.
 In March 2012, Bird Studies Canada released a 10-year summary report of their High Elevation Landbird Program.
 The results for Bicknell's Thrush monitoring found that the sampling intensity was not enough to detect statistically significant trends in population and habitat use. - 8.
 In 2012-13, Bird Studies Canada refined HELP, using a Generalized Random Tessalation Stratified sampling design to randomly select routes and increase sampling intensity in Cape Breton, thus enabling them to meet international, national and regional information needs (HELP Report, March 2012). - 9.
 In July 2020, the federal Bicknell's Thrush Recovery Strategy was finalized.
 The definition of critical habitat for bicknell's thrush is provided for Nova Scotia, which will help guide habitat management for bicknell's thrush in Nova Scotia.